A Capital Campaign for the RECREATION COMPLEX

 We are so proud of the accomplishments Robert has made in less than a year and can’t wait to see him continue to share his voice through Sea of Possibilities.

-Els for Autism Early Intervention Sucess Story
+Els for Autism Early Intervention Success Story

 Since starting speech therapy and applied behavior analysis (ABA) services at Els for Autism in 2022, Matthew (name changed to protect identity) has made remarkable strides.
 Matthew came to our campus with limited communication skills and was prone to challenging behaviors.
 However, at the end of 2022, he was introduced to an augmentative and alternative communication (AAC) device.
 The AAC device has helped him independently use 2–4-word sentences to communicate requests and comments to others.